Acro-polis/constitution/Proposals-and-Voting-Policy.md

 # Proposals and Voting Policy

-Members can create a proposal and invite other members to a vote, in order to either:
+All members can create a proposal and invite other members to a vote, in order to either:
 + Accept a new policy
 + Update an existing policy
 + Enact a vote as described in a policy